 Just your luck.
 Our admission fee for this highbrow string of events is free.

-Lexus luxury sedans and stretch limos will begin snaking through Silverado Trail and Hwy.
-29 on Wednesday, carrying VIPs and their entourages on an action-packed itinerary: Wednesday night is the Young Winemakers Dinner at St. Helena’s Meadowood Napa Valley; Thursday night features Vintner Welcome Parties throughout the Napa Valley; Friday is the Napa Valley Barrel Auction at Oakville’s Robert Mondavi Winery; Saturday afternoon is the live auction; and Sunday is the Farewell Brunch at Rutherford’s Inglenook Estate.
+Lexus luxury sedans and stretch limos will begin snaking through Silverado Trail and Highway 29 today, carrying VIPs and their entourages on an action-packed itinerary: Wednesday night is the Young Winemakers Dinner at St. Helena’s Meadowood Napa Valley; Thursday night features Vintner Welcome Parties throughout the Napa Valley; Friday is the Napa Valley Barrel Auction at Oakville’s Robert Mondavi Winery; Saturday afternoon is the live auction; and Sunday is the Farewell Brunch at Rutherford’s Inglenook Estate.

 While en route, the dark glass windows will conceal the celebrities’ identities.
 Right now it’s anybody’s guess who they will be.

 “Most celebrity appearances at the auction are last minute surprises, so I can’t say at this point who we might expect at this year’s event,” said Patsy McGaughy, communications director of the Napa Valley Vintners, the trade association that puts on the auction.

 “We do have musician Ottmar Leibert performing during the dinner immediately following the live auction.
 And we would consider chef Francis Mallmann to be something of a celebrity following his profile on the Netflix (2015) ‘Chef’s Table’ series.”

 McGaughy said Mallmann is the culinary headliner preparing Saturday’s dinner, considered Latin America’s most renowned chef.
 Liebert is an esteemed German guitarist, songwriter and producer.